Delphier/radstudio/README.md

 ## Overview

 RAD Studio CLI reads the Windows Registry to find every installed RAD Studio / Delphi / C++Builder version on your machine (from classic Borland/CodeGear releases through the latest Embarcadero RAD Studio), and exposes that information through a simple CLI.
-It can also drive `MSBuild` to build `.dproj`, `.cbproj`, or `.groupproj` project files using the correct toolchain environment (`rsvars.bat` / `rsvars64.bat`) for a chosen version, architecture, and platform, and can read or update the IDE's registry-backed environment variables and search paths.
+It can also drive `MSBuild` to build `.dproj`, `.cbproj`, or `.groupproj` project files using the correct toolchain environment (`rsvars.bat` / `rsvars64.bat`) for a chosen version, architecture, and platform, invoke the Delphi command-line compilers (`DCC32.exe`, `DCC64.exe`, `DCCARM64EC.exe`), and can read or update the IDE's registry-backed environment variables and search paths.

 This makes it convenient to build Delphi/C++Builder projects and manage IDE configuration from scripts, CI pipelines, AI agents, or any terminal.